 By Narendra Maheshri

+Why should we be concerned with safety tips?
 Yoga is good for the body.
-Additionally, it’s also good for one’s emotional, psychological and spiritual well-being, too.
+There are many aspects of practice, but posture (asana) is most commonly learned first in modern classes.
+Additionally, asana practice is also good for one’s emotional, psychological and spiritual well-being.
 You can take yoga with you anywhere you go and roll it out like a yoga mat.
-It will contribute to giving you great energy and wonderful sleep.
+It will contribute to giving you abundant energy and healthy sleep cycles.

 Four Yoga Posture Safety Guidelines

 1. Bring your own yoga mat to yoga class.
 Some new students will attempt to do yoga on either the bare floor or perhaps use the very thick workout mats often found in gyms.
 Both of these choices pose problems for a full, enjoyable and safe yoga practice.
 Feet will slip on floor and thick mats alike.
 Balancing poses become especially challenging and frustrating on thick mats.
 A yoga mat is perfect for yoga!

 Another factor that suggests the wisdom of having your own yoga mat is that studies have shown that shared yoga mats are not sanitary.
 If using a shared mat, consider covering it with a towel.

 2. When beginning yoga, or when caring for spinal, neck and back injuries, avoid poses such as the plow, shoulder stands and headstands.
 These poses can cause excessive strain on vertebral disks and joints.
 The goal of yoga is to strengthen the body, its joints and the spine, and also to heal injuries, not to create injuries.